rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 through the same process for implementing any other changes, as described above (i.e. submit a PR, go through review, wait for `@bors`, etc).

-Some changes may be major enough to require an FCP and some review by rust team members.
+Some changes may be major enough to require an FCP and some review by Rust team members.

 For the `?` macro feature, we went through a few different iterations after the